 Path commands

 Omni supports handling any kind of executable file and exposing them as omni commands.
-This is done using the path configuration parameter that will build the omnipath.
+This is done using the path

-Path commands are executed from the directory in which omni was called.
+Path commands are executed from the directory in which omni

-Path commands are scoped to a repository when the path for those is only defined in the omni configuration of that repository, or can be made available everywhere if defined in a global configuration file.
-If you want to access a repository-scoped path command, you can use omni scope.
+for those is only defined in the omni configuration of that repository, or can be made available everywhere if defined in a global configuration file.
+If you want to access a repository-scoped path command, you can use omni scope

 Discoverability

-Path commands are loaded by omni after builtin commands and configuration commands, but before Makefile commands.
-Path commands are also loaded in the order in which they are defined in the omnipath, and alphabetically after that.
-This means that if a path command has the same name as a builtin command, configuration command, or another path command loaded from a path that has priority in the omnipath, it will be ignored.
+, and alphabetically after that.
+This means that if a path command has the same name as a builtin command, configuration command, or another path command loaded from a path that has priority in the omnipath

-Commands cmd and cmd subcmd are considered separate commands, and wouldn't lead any of the two to be ignored.
-Omni would execute cmd subcmd for any call starting with omni cmd subcmd, and would execute cmd for any call starting with omni cmd but not with omni cmd subcmd.
+are considered separate commands, and wouldn't lead any of the two to be ignored.
+Omni would execute cmd subcmd

 Path commands will be named after the relative path that they were found at.
-Omni will remove any extension from the executable file, and any directory in the relative path will lose any .d extension that might have been used.
+Omni will remove any extension from the executable file, and any directory in the relative path will lose any .d

-For instance, with the following tree for a path in the omnipath:
+For instance, with the following tree for a path in the omnipath

 .